olavt/AzureKubernetes/README.md

 kubectl get configmaps handy-hound-nginx-ingress-controller --namespace kube-system -o yaml
 ```

-### Create a ConfigMap yaml named nginx-configmapn.yaml with custom configuration for the NGINX controller to avoid "502 Bad Gateway" when app is using Azure AD Authentication
+### Create a ConfigMap yaml named nginx-configmapn.yaml with custom configuration for the NGINX controller

 Use the same name inside the new file as was listed in the previous step.